DrewMcArthur/node-express-server/README.md

     `npm install`

-5. run server with nodejs app.js
+5. run server with nodejs app.js (root privelages are needed to run on port 80, however you can run the server on any port you want)

     `nodejs app.js`

-6. …?

-7. Profit!

-8. Your Web Server is now running at [`http://localhost:1337`](http://localhost:1337)
+6. Your Web Server is now running at [`http://localhost:80`](http://localhost:80)

 NOTE:  some commands may require root privelages, i.e. `sudo`.
-See 1,2, and 4